Mathiiss/guerite/README.md

-# sentry box with threejs
+# Sentry box with threejs

 This project represent a sentry box in three JS with simple animation